 How To Combine Screenshots into One PDF

-There are more than a few ways to combine screenshots into one PDF.
+There are multiple ways to combine screenshots into one PDF.
 The methods may differ if you are using a Mac or a PC, but the end result is the same.
 You get a single PDF file that can easily be emailed, shared via messaging apps, or uploaded to a cloud.
-Also, you can print out the document if you need a physical copy.
+You can also print out the document if you need a physical copy.

-Luckily, creating one PDF from your screenshots is not rocket science.
-Native macOS apps, certain third-party websites, and cloud services allow you to quickly get your PDF file.
-The following sections will give you a detailed guide on how to do it, so let’s dive right in.
+Luckily, creating one PDF from your screenshots is not too difficult.
+Native macOS apps, certain third-party websites, and many cloud services allow you to quickly get your PDF file.
+The following sections will give you a detailed guide on how to combine multiple screenshots into a single PDF file on various devices.

 As there are no native tools to create a PDF from screenshots on a PC, Windows users need to resort to third-party apps or online services.

-TechJunkie Tools are free online PDF tools(among other tools) that have been developed by our in-house team.
-Simply upload your pdf file to our merge pdf tool, and click the Merge PDF button to begin processing.
+TinyWow Tools are free online PDF tools(among other tools) that have been developed by our in-house team.
+Simply upload your pdf file to our create a pdf from images, and click the Create PDF button to begin processing.
 Your file should be ready for export within a few seconds and then you can easily download the newly combined pdf files.